 - Copy the template file to “/wp-content/yourtheme/wp-event-manager-sliders/” directory.

 - Your theme will use all the template files from the “/wp-content/yourtheme/wp-event-manager-sliders/” directory instead of the plugin’s template file (/wp-content/plugins/wp-event-manager-sliders/).

-- wp-event-slider.php – which display event listings with slider.
+- wp-event-slider.php – which displays the event listings with a slider.

 Remember: If you have overridden template file and plugin frequently updating then you need to sync template file with new updates from the plugin’s template file for better functionality and new features.